abusquets/exam-guard/README.md

 # TODO:
 - Finish Monitoring UseCases (Add rules)
-  - Check monitor time units
-- Do the alerts using Pandas
+- Use datetime instead of unixtime
-- Add comman to requeue error messages
+- Add client in React to follow the monitor via websocket